diskuv/dk/docs/SPECIFICATION.md

 - `request.user`: This table will be empty.
 This is in contrast to the [non-embedded UI rule](#rule-argument---request) where the command line arguments would be converted into [Rule Request Documents](#rule-request-documents).
 - `request.srcfile`: An information table about the source file that contains the embedded Lua.
 - `request.srcfile.id`: An asset identifer unique to the source file.
+- `request.srcfile.basename`: The basename of the source file.
 - `request.srcfile.bundle`: The [bundle](#assets).
 For example:

   ```lua